 At its best, psychotherapy is a process of discovery and a way to develop insight into why you do what you do.
 Although a therapist should be knowledgeable about change and growth, you're the one who knows you best.
 That's why we would work together to develop goals for therapy and how to achieve them.

 I'm a licensed Marriage and Family Therapist, author, and taught at two universities as adjunct professor.
 After graduating with a Master’s Degree in Counseling with a minor in Psychology in 1992, I've been providing therapy in non-profit community health centers and in private practice.
 I received a Ph.D. in Counseling Education in 1996 and have taught several graduate level courses in psychology, counseling, and therapy.
 I have offered seminars and workshops for other psychotherapists and to the public about therapy and mental health.
-Please click here for more information on my education and experience related to therapy and counseling.
+For more information, click on education and experience related to therapy and counseling.

 Why see a Marriage and Family Therapist for one-on-one (individual) therapy?